sylvainpolletvillard/postcss-grid-kiss/README.md

 **Note: it is recommended to use automatic detection through browserslist instead of using this option.
 See [Fallback](#fallback-for-older-browsers) section.**

-By default, Grid-kiss is looking for your list of supported browsers (see `browsers` option) and automatically deduce what fallbacks are needed, using [Can I Use][can-i-use] data.
 If this option is provided, it overrides automatic detection and tells explicitely whether to add or not the fallback styles to the output.

 ```javascript
 postcss([ gridkiss({ fallback: true }) ]) // always add all fallbacks